Mexico & Guatemala Explorer

 Why we love it:

-- Having discovered ritzy Cancun and the sun-drenched beaches of the Caribbean we continue via the stunning seaside ruins of Tulum to Tikal, deep in the Guatemalan jungle.
+- Having discovered ritzy Playa del Carmen and the sun-drenched beaches of the Caribbean we continue via the stunning seaside ruins of Tulum to Tikal, deep in the Guatemalan jungle.

 Day to Day Itinerary